chuckpr/BIOS512/assignments/FINAL_PROJECT.md

 ## Requirements:
 - Include all code from raw data import to final visualizations.
 - Submit your project by uploading to your `BIOS512` GitHub repository.
+- Include at least three visualizations.
 - Include 2-4 paragraphs that tells the reader the data narrative.
-- Professionally format your writing in markdown and the style of your visualizations.
+- Format your writing in markdown and the style of your visualizations.

-## Due Date: TBD
+## Due Date: November 20th, 2020